openebs/openebs/README.md

 You could also follow our [QuickStart Guide](https://docs.openebs.io/docs/overview.html).

 OpenEBS can be deployed on any Kubernetes cluster - either in cloud, on-premise or developer laptop (minikube).
+Note that there are no changes to the underlying kernal that are required as OpenEBS operates in user space.
 Please follow our [OpenEBS Setup](https://docs.openebs.io/docs/overview.html) documentation.
 Also, we have a Vagrant environment available that includes a sample Kubernetes deployment and synthetic load that you can use to simulate the performance of OpenEBS.
 You may also find interesting the related project called Litmus (https://www.openebs.io/litmus) which helps with chaos engineering for stateful workloads on Kubernetes.

 ## Status
 We are approaching beta stage with active development underway.
 See our [Project Tracker](https://github.com/openebs/openebs/wiki/Project-Tracker) for more details.
-Please note that as of June 2018 we have cStor which is about to be released for additional funcitons and somewhat improved performance; please contact us on Slack if you are interested in this engine.
+Many users are running OpenEBS in production and early access commercial solutions were made available in September 2018 by our primary sponsor MayaData (www.mayadata.io).

 ## Contributing